 We can do this via methods like:

-• Getting your everyday routines great, including with respect to the vital and often mysterious realities of what actually happens when you ”sit down to work”.
+• Getting your everyday routines great, including with respect to the vital and often overlooked realities of what actually happens when you ”sit down to work”.

-• Enhancing your capacity to perform the highest-value activities, such as writing, so your habits are as good as they can be for the things that matter most.
+• Enhancing your capacity to perform the most important-to-you activities, such as writing, so your habits are as good as they can be for the things that matter most (not the ones that other people try to tell you are most urgent).

 Making the transition to a new type of career, whether alt-ac or non-academic, both smooth and exciting.

-Here I have particular expertise in shifts to freelance career models, but I may also be able to help you in researching and preparing for alternative employment.
+Here I have particular expertise in shifts from academic roles to fully freelance or portfolio career models, but I may also be able to help you in researching and preparing for non-academic employment.

 • Again, scoping out your options is a crucial step here, and we’ll do this with tried and tested structures for identifying your skills, values, and viable futures.